Full-time: Four Years

 GCSE: 5 at grade C/4 including Maths & English or equivalent

 For changes to 2017 UCAS tariff entry requirements please see our important information.
 UCLan requires all undergraduate applicants to have a minimum attainment of five GCSEs at grade C and above, or equivalent, (including Maths and English).
 In 2017 and beyond we will view the new Grade 4 as being equivalent to a C grade and will therefore require students to achieve GCSE Grade 4 or above.
 However, if the subject is relevant to our degree programme and requires a higher GCSE grade (e.g. GCSE B grade), and/or includes a Professional body that governs the entry requirements, Grade 5 or above may be required.

 Compulsory (Students must take at least two of the following three modules):

 The first year of the course begins by providing a broad understanding of the core elements of the discipline alongside some optional modules that permit you to explore new interests or consolidate existing ones.

 Plus four modules from the following:

 At Year 2, we deliver all of the core British Psychological Society curriculum through your core modules.
 You do, however, still have room to select two optional modules each of which correspond to one of the specialist named courses that we offer in the School.

 Plus two modules from the following:

-Having covered all the core BPS syllabus in Year 2, Year 3 enables you to select from our extensive range of options taking modules from four different areas of psychology alongside your final year research project.
+Having covered all the core BPS syllabus in Year 2, Year 3 enables you to select from our extensive range of options taking modules from five different areas of psychology alongside your final year research project.

 Select four modules from the following: